Espresso-Aficionados/website/guides/sprobot.md

 ### Context / Right Click Menus

 To access someone's profile via the context menu:
-1. Right Click on their post.
+1. Right Click on their post or on their name in the User List.
 Long Press on mobile.
 2. Click on `Apps >`.
 3. Click on either `Get Coffee Setup Profile` or `Get Roaster Setup Profile`.